 ANSWER: A reputable breeder is willing to talk to you about their breeding program and answer your questions.
 They should have an application and thorough vetting process that includes talking to you.
 The lists of "Breeders" that are out on the internet are unfortunately not bullet proof even if they came from a reputable source.
 Basically if something does not feel right … then no matter how badly you want a puppy you need to move on to the next breeder.

 Since we started WyteRose as a family venture with strong values and ties to the community that we live in we uphold ourselves to a standard that applies to everything we do as a family.
-Since we are not originally “from the dog show world” or a "legacy kennel" we are free to take a fresh approach to everything we want to do.
-We are not afraid to publish the information about our kennel on our website and facebook page.
-It is important to us that each applicant feels comfortable with our process and there are no surprises.
+Since we are not originally "from the dog show world” or a "legacy kennel" we are free to take a fresh approach to everything we want to do.
+It is the utmost importance to us that each applicant feels comfortable with our process and there are no surprises.

 ANSWER: If you start off on the right foot with the right breeder, then taking care of a Samoyed can be very easy.
 FOR EXAMPLE: We make sure to socialize each puppy properly and teach them that brushing their coat and doing their nails are nothing to be feared.
 We introduce them to all sorts of objects and sounds so that they are all well prepared for their adventure with their new owners.
 The key to a Samoyed's heart is LOVE and FUN.
 If you make everything FUN they WILL enjoy whatever you require of them.